-There are literally two different way you’ll experience Kelingking.
+There are literally two different ways you’ll experience Kelingking.

-Here’s a touch secret for you, there’s a spot where you’ll literally watch the sunset while (if you’re lucky) watching the Manta Rays gliding graciously over the Ocean.
+Here’s a touching secret for you, there’s a spot where you’ll literally watch the sunset while (if you’re lucky) watching the Manta Rays gliding graciously over the Ocean.

 Imagine this, you’ve got been exploring Nusa Penida the entire day and your butts are hurting so bad after continuously fail to dodge potholes along the journey.

-The only thing you would like to try to to now’s to relax on the beach with a fresh coconut accompanying you while watching the sun set into the Ocean.
+The only thing you would like to try to do now’s to relax on the beach with a fresh coconut accompanying you while watching the sunset into the Ocean.

 You bet it is!

 Crystal Bay Beach may be an excellent spot to relax and unwind.
-If you’re an honest swimmer, you’ll also spend sometimes snorkeling at the Beach and play with colorful exotic fishes and watch the corals.
+If you’re an honest swimmer, you’ll also spend some time snorkeling at the Beach and play with colorful exotic fishes and watch the corals.